Grizzlking/ID_ASG2/README.md

  Assignment 2 for Interactive Development

 ## Overall concept
-A website like [Sporcle](https://www.sporcle.com/?refresh) where users are able to sign up for an account and earn points to purchase cosemetic items from a shop.
-Quizes are sorted into categories and give different points according to the difficulty as well as the time taken to complete the quiz.
+Our aim is to encourage users to gain more knowledge by taking quizzes in a fun and exciting manner.
+A website where users are able to sign up for an account and earn points to purchase cosemetic items from a shop.
+Quizzes are sorted into categories and give different points according to the difficulty as well as the time taken to complete the quiz.
 A leaderboard is assigned to each quiz and showcases the fastest user to complete it.

 ## Features